gear-tech/gear/README.md

 # License

-Gear is licensed under [GPL v3.0 with a classpath linking exception](LICENSE).
+Gear Protocol is licensed under [GPL v3.0 with a classpath linking exception](LICENSE).

 ##